VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### Documentation window

 We can change that too.
 There's the `documentation` option.
-Is the same as `nvim-cmp`'s `window.documentation` option.
+Is the same as nvim-cmp's `window.documentation` option.
 And these are the defaults.

 ```lua
 local lsp = require('lsp-zero')